koutianqi/koutianqi.github.io/pages/research.markdown

 <span style="color:#424242;">Below are my past and on-going work as well as existing puzzles.
 Note: In computer and information science, papers published in major conference proceedings are double-anonymously peer reviewed and recognized as equivalent research contributions to journal articles.</span>

 ### I. Machine Learning Research Communication
-_<span style="color:#424242;">Machine Learning scientists are inextricably connected to downstream impact but it remains a challenge to trace concrete paths of their “foundational” research to harms, a distinguishing feature from ML practitioners.
-How should Machine Learning scientists navigate the responsibilities of producing sound and/or usable knowledge and the responsibilities for the social impact that their research outputs undergird?
-To this end, I have developed normative arguments and conceptual tools for holding ML scientists accountable for social impact through research communication.</span>_
+_<span style="color:#424242;">Machine Learning scientists are deeply tied to downstream impacts, yet their “foundational” research is often hard to link directly to harms, unlike the work of practitioners.
+This raises the question of how they should balance producing general knowledge with taking responsibility for the social effects their research enables.
+I address this by developing normative arguments and conceptual tools for accountability through research communication.</span>_

 <div class="pubs">
 {% include paper.html